mirabeau-nl/frontend-boilerplate/README.md

 ### Building and uploading

 Running `npm run dist` will compile and build in your `src` folder and pipe it to the `dist` folder.
-This folder can then be uploaded to your sever by running `npm run upload`.
+This folder can then be uploaded to your server by running `npm run upload`.

 In order to upload, you'll need to add an `.env` file to your project root with your FTP credentials: